Saints

 The most outstanding miracle is one that began in the thirteenth century and continues to this day.

-In 1349 a church honoring St. Dymphna was built in Geel.
+In 1349, a church honoring St. Dymphna was built in Geel.
 By 1480, so many pilgrims were coming from all over Europe, seeking treatment for psychiatric disorders that the church housing for them was expanded.
-Soon the sanctuary for those considered “mad” was again full to overflowing, and the townspeople began taking them into their own homes.
+Soon, the sanctuary for those considered “mad” was again packed to overflowing, and the townspeople began taking them into their own homes.

 A 500-year tradition that is studied and admired today